MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

-In DataKnots, pipeline combinators can be constructed directly from native Julia functions.
+In DataKnots, query combinators can be constructed directly from native Julia functions.
 This lets us take advantage of Julia's rich statistical and data processing functions.

 ### Aggregates

-Some pipeline combinators transform a plural pipeline into a singular pipeline; we call them *aggregate* combinators.
+Some query combinators transform a plural query into a singular query; we call them *aggregate* combinators.
 Consider the operation of the `Count` combinator.

     run(Count(OneTo(3)))